COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 To create a new world, the following steps should be carried out:

 + *Obtain a tileset:* This can either be found online (given that there is a licence) or it can be hand drawn.
-After importing the tileset change the sprite rendering mode from "single" to "multiple" and then autoslice the tiles into even cube shapes.
+After importing the tileset, change the sprite rendering mode from "single" to "multiple" and then autoslice the tiles into even cube shapes.
 Then create a tilepallet and add all the newly imported tiles to it.
 Finally, use the brush tool to create a suitable level for the player.
-Remember to switch between tile plates that have collision enabled and ones that don't to create an environment the player can roam around but cannot exit the desired play space.
+Remember to switch between tile palletes that have collision enabled and ones that don't, to create an environment the player can roam around but cannot exit the desired play space.
 + *Get IBM Questions:* A new IBM Skills Build course should be chosen (as the game should cover a variety of topics).
 Then, gather the questions, append them onto the central questions CSV file located inside the "Resources" folder in the appropriate format and run the import questions functionality in the Unity editor (see @ImportQuestionsDetailed for more details).
 + *Copy core game mechanics:* Reuse key parts of our game, which should include the player object, the template for the boss fight and the cameras (unless you wish to have a different system for how the player stays on screen).
 Note that other objects/scripts can be copied/used as well if the world to be created has similar features to one already created.
 For example, the AI World contains a dash script which can be used if another world needs to have a dashing ability.
 + *Add new puzzle mechanics:* Implement a new puzzle mechanic/main world concept, such as turrets in AI World or timer challenges in DS World.
 + *Add Boss fight:* A level which leads up to the boss fight should first be added.
-After this, the actual combat scene copied from previous worlds should be added, but with some changes to the sprites as well as images to match the world.
+After this, the actual combat scene copied from previous worlds should be added, but with some changes to the sprites, as well as images to match the world.
 After setting the questions up in step 2, make sure the `QuestionManager` in the scene uses questions from the right folder (see @QuestionSetupDetailed for more details).
-+ *Hub World linking:* Link the newly created world to the Hub world by adding a room with a magic circle in it, and set the world to be teleported to by that magic circle to be the newly created world.
++ *Hub World linking:* Link the newly created world to the Hub world by adding a room with a magic circle in it, and set the world that the magic circle will teleport the player to to be the newly created world.
 Add a door to the Hub World in order to be able to enter that magic circle room.
 + *Build tests:* During the development of this world, unit tests should be added incrementally, followed by integration tests.
-Once the world is finished, system tests can be added, if those pass, you can move on to user acceptance tests to get playtesting feedback.
+Once the world is finished, system tests can be added; if those pass, you can move on to user acceptance tests to get playtesting feedback.

 This general structure holds true for the existing worlds that we currently have.
 Therefore, if there is an issue with a world, check that each bullet point has been covered properly.
 A lot of the bugs will be collision issues, which can be fixed inside Scene view in the Unity Editor by moving the tile objects around.